carenaudo/Menipy/CODEXLOG.md

 **Task:** Continue with the plan by adding a metrics panel to display calculated values.

 **Summary:** Created a `MetricsPanel` widget in `src/gui/controls.py` to show IFT, Wo number, volume, contact angle, height, and diameter.
 Integrated the panel into `MainWindow` and provided a simple metrics calculation in `process_image`.
 Exported the widget from the GUI package and added `test_metrics_panel_update` to verify updates.
 All tests pass.

+## Entry 16 - Update Documentation

+**Task:** Continue with the plan by updating DOCUMENTATION.md after implementing the metrics panel.

+**Summary:** Added an Interface Overview section documenting the zoom slider, parameter panel, and metrics panel.
+Marked the metrics panel step complete in PLAN.md.
+All tests pass.